-Because of the complexity of our lead product candidate, the CMC process, including product scale-up activities, may be difficult to complete successfully within the parameters required by the FDA or its foreign counterparts.
+Because of the complexity of our lead product candidates, the CMC process, including product scale-up activities, may be difficult to complete successfully within the parameters required by the FDA or its foreign counterparts.
 Peptide formulation optimization is particularly challenging, and any delays could negatively impact our ability to conduct clinical trials and our subsequent commercialization timeline.
 Furthermore, we have, and the third parties with whom we may establish relationships may also have, limited experience with attempting to commercialize a self-assembling peptide as a medical device, which increases the risks associated with completing the CMC process successfully, on time, or within the projected budget.
 Failure to complete the CMC process successfully would impact our ability to start a clinical trial and could severely limit the long-term viability of our business.

-Our principal product candidate is inherently risky because it is based on novel technologies.
+Our principal product candidates are inherently risky because they are based on novel technologies.

 We are subject to the risks of failure inherent in the development of products based on new technologies.
-The novel nature of AC5 creates significant challenges with respect to product development and optimization, engineering, manufacturing, scale-up, quality systems, preclinical in vitro and in vivo testing, government regulation and approval, third-party reimbursement and market acceptance.
-Our failure to overcome any one of those challenges could harm our operations, ability to complete a clinical trial, and overall chances for success.
+The novel nature of the AC5 devices creates significant challenges with respect to product development and optimization, engineering, manufacturing, scale-up, quality systems, pre-clinical in vitro and in vivo testing, government regulation and approval, third-party reimbursement and market acceptance.
+Our failure to overcome any one of those challenges could harm our operations, ability to complete additional clinical trials, and overall chances for success.